Trans woman: United States

 According to a 2009 report by the National Coalition of Anti-Violence Programs, quoted by the Office for Victims of Crime, 11% of all hate crimes towards members of the LGBTQ community were directed towards trans women.

-According to Trans Murder Monitoring, between Oct 1, 2022 and September 30, 2023, 321 trans and gender-diverse individuals were killed, with trans women or trans-feminine individuals accounting for 94% of the deaths.
+According to Trans Murder Monitoring, between October 1, 2022, and September 30, 2023, 321 trans and gender-diverse individuals were killed, with trans women or transfeminine individuals accounting for 94% of the deaths.

 In 2015, a false statistic was widely reported in the United States media stating that the life expectancy of trans women of color is only 35 years.
 This appears to be based on a comment specifically about Latin America in a report by the Inter-American Commission on Human Rights, which compiled data on the age at death of murdered trans women for all of the Americas (North, South, and Central), and does not disaggregate by race.

 In 2016, 23 transgender people suffered fatal attacks in the United States.
 The Human Rights Campaign report found some of these deaths to be direct results of an anti-transgender bias, and some due to related factors such as homelessness.

 One type of violence towards trans women is committed by perpetrators who learn that their sexual partner is transgender, and feel deceived ("trans panic").
 Almost 95% of these crimes were committed by cisgender men towards trans women.
 According to a 2005 study in Houston, Texas, "50% of transgender people surveyed had been hit by a primary partner after coming out as transgender".